-In outlining the process and procedures to be used in the evaluation of coastal storm risk management projects, ER-1105-2-100 mentions the inclusion of land loss due to erosion, stating that such damages should be computed as the market value of the average annual area expected to be lost.
-Prevention of land loss is a component of primary benefits but is not computed within the Beach-fx model.
-Thus, calculation of land loss benefits must be completed outside of the model and added to the structure and contents damage and armor costs benefits as computed by Beach-fx to obtain the total benefits of the project.
+In outlining the process and procedures to be used in the evaluation of hurricane and storm damage prevention projects, ER-1105-2-100 mentions the inclusion of land loss due to erosion, stating that such damages should be computed as the market value of the average annual area expected to be lost.
+Prevention of land loss is a component of primary storm damage reduction benefits but is not computed within the Beach-fx model.
+Thus, calculation of land loss benefits must be completed outside of the model and added to the structure and contents damage and armor costs benefits as computed by Beach-fx to obtain the total storm damage reduction benefits of the project.

-Following the guidance provided, two key pieces of information are needed to calculate land loss benefits of a CSRM project: (1) the square footage of the land lost each year and (2) the market value of land in the project footprint.
+Following the guidance provided, two key pieces of information are needed to calculate land loss benefits of a storm damage reduction project: (1) the square footage of the land lost each year and (2) the market value of land in the project footprint.

-The "economic upland", or the developed area landward of the berm, is considered to be eligible for land loss benefits.
-In the case of the St. Johns County, the "economic upland" is composed of the Beachfx upland and of the developed or developable portion of the Beachfx dune.
-The annual reduction in upland width plus the annual reduction in dune width across all Beachfx study reaches was obtained from the Beachfx LandLoss.csv FWOP and FWP output files based on modeled changes to the shoreline.
+In the case of St. Johns, annual reduction in dune width across all Beach-fx study reaches was obtained from the Beach-fx LandLoss.csv FWOP and FWP output files based on modeled changes to the shoreline.
 ER 1165-2-130 does not allow land loss benefits be claimed for beach areas subject to temporary shoreline recessions.
-Thus, neither temporary erosion affecting the dune width nor any changes in berm width were included in the calculation of land loss benefits.
+Thus, changes in dune width (rather than changes in berm width) are used as the appropriate measure of land loss.
+Beach-fx measures dune width from the seaward toe of the dune to the landward toe of the dune.

-The basis of the annual change in upland width plus dune width calculation is the average of the minimum upland width plus the minimum dune width (or the minimum "economic upland" width) in each reach across all iterations.
-The difference between the minimum with project economic upland width and the without project economic upland width in a given year results in the cumulative loss of economic upland width given the profile of that specific reach.
-However, for the purpose of calculating land loss benefits, the annual loss of economic upland width is needed.
-This is obtained by taking the cumulative change in economic upland width in a given year and subtracting from it the cumulative change in economic upland width for the previous year.
-This calculation results in the yearly incremental change in economic upland width for a given reach.
+For Beach-fx reaches located within the TSP (reaches 104-116, excluding tapers), the basis of the annual change in dune width calculation is the dune width in each reach in the model start year (2015), which is the template assumed to be maintained throughout the project life in the with project condition.
+The difference between the constant with project dune width and the without project dune width in a given year results in the cumulative loss of dune width given the profile of that specific reach.
+However, for the purpose of the calculating land loss benefits, the annual loss of dune width is needed.
+This is obtained by taking the cumulative change in dune width in a given year and subtracting from it the cumulative change in dune width from the previous year.
+This calculation results in the yearly incremental change in dune width for a given reach.